Alternative therapies and medicines

 - orthomanual medicine

 - Van Dixhoorn breathing and relaxation therapy method

-A prescription will be required for alternative medicines
+A prescription is required for alternative medicines

 Reimbursement for alternative therapies and medicines